 This is a condition of the eyes characterised by a tendency for the eyelids to open too far (lid retraction) and for the eyes (globes) to be pushed forwards (so-called "proptosis").
 It is often associated with red and irritable eyes that tend to water.
-Eye movements may also be reduced.
-This can cause double vision, either intermittently at the extremes of gaze or (more rarely) in all positions of gaze.
-In a few cases, the optic nerve carrying the visual signals back to the brain can be compressed and this leads to a failing of eyesight.
+Eye movements can also be reduced and this can cause double vision, either intermittently at the extremes of gaze or (more rarely) in all positions of gaze.
+In a few cases the optic nerve, carrying the visual signals back to the brain, can be compressed and this leads to reduced vision.

 The eye changes are generally similar on the two sides, but very rarely one side can be affected much more than the other.
-Most people with TED have a history of an over- or an under-active thyroid gland, however this is not always the case and some people with characteristic eye disease never have an abnormal blood test.
+Although most people with TED have a history of an over- or an under-active thyroid gland, this is not always the case and some people with characteristic eye disease never have an abnormal blood test.